fsianglam/fsanglam/how/index.md

 [HERE](https://docs.google.com/presentation/d/1hlcpYT5othJcqNj529VsNBJRRHt87E9D6x7RlvEr-t8/edit?usp=sharing)you find a google doc with the BINGO board template.
 You now have to make a copy of it which you can edit - to do this, go to files > make a copy.

+ If you don’t want to use Google, [HERE’S](https://box.hu-berlin.de/f/c90423e69baf40cdbf81/?dl=1) a direct download

 You can edit the template directly in Google Slides or, if you don’t have a Google account, you can download the board as a Powerpoint presentation.
 LibreOffice and OpenOffice are free alternatives to Microsoft Office.